 The solution: Set yourself up for success by asking for information on any relevant apps you may not understand or how to access the classes.
 Also be sure you know how to raise concerns to your teacher, whether it be during the online class, through email, or a different form of communication.

 Diminished Social Aspects

-The adjustment can be particularly difficult for students taking classes that are better suited for the face-to-face format, like those with science lab components.
+The adjustment can be particularly difficult for many students in a virtual classroom that is better suited for the face-to-face format, like those with science lab components.

-The solution: It can be easy to get frustrated due to the lack of human contact, the absence of a teacher, and an inability to discuss problems with classmates.
+The solution: It can be easy to get frustrated due to the lack of human contact, the absence of a teacher, only learning from online teaching, and an inability to discuss problems with classmates.
 Sometimes, the online world, no matter how enriching it may be, can become too small and you need a physical space where you can resolve your queries and practice with real tools.

 If this is the problem, one solution is to foster personal interaction within the online course as much as possible.
 You can organize webinars, group work or forums where students can discuss and resolve their queries.

 These challenges are only a few that students face during digital learning.
 The sudden switch to online classes and online learning has caused anxiety and raised questions among students about their academic futures.
 It’s easy to be concerned about your future education during this time, but it’s important to remember that you aren’t alone.